Section A: Fees for Admitted Patients

 Hospitals should ensure that TAC records are updated in the PRS/2 with monthly information fed back by the Department.
 This will ensure that updated records will be accepted by TAC and therefore minimise delays in reconciling activity and payment for records with TAC.

 Errors that are not accurately corrected by health services, such as a patient’s data of birth, continuously cycle through both the DH and TAC databases and remain unmatched and as a result unfunded.
 This causes additional review, reconciliation and problem solving by the TAC and DH.
 Hospitals are required to ensure that information is keyed in with a high level of accuracy to prevent future errors and be proactive in identifying and remedying anomalies prior to sending data to the DH.

-For hospitals who are not yet engaged with the First Service project, hospitals and/or patients can continue under the existing arrangements and are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.
+For hospitals who are not yet engaged with First Service, hospitals and/or patients can continue under the existing arrangements and are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.
 Hospitals should make themselves aware of the form’s specific requirements.
-Where hospital data does not exactly match the details a patient has entered on a TAC claim form there will be significant delays in payment from the TAC as both TAC and DH will be impacted by the reconciliation processes.
+Where hospital data does not exactly match the details a patient has entered on a TAC claim form this may impact payment timelines and the reconciliation process for both TAC and DH.

 Monthly status reports to hospitals include: